vyomasystems-lab/challenges-vinisha2410/README_level1_design1.md

 default: out = 0;         ====> BUG2 (No case statement for 30th select line)

 ```
 For the mux design, the case statement must be 5'b01100: out = inp12;

 An additional case statement 5'b11110: out = inp30; must be included.
+Therefore there are 2 bugs.

 ## Design Fix
 Updating the design and re-running the test makes the test pass.